 When our egg-laying hens are in full production, we end up with an abundance of eggs.
 Over the years, I have learned many ways to preserve eggs, including pickling eggs, water glassing eggs, freeze-drying eggs, drying egg noodles, and even making eggnog for the holidays.

 In addition to preservation, our family eats seasonally, so when eggs are in season, we also eat a lot of fresh eggs.
-Learning the trick to cooking scrambled eggs in cast iron was a must, and this flexible frittata recipe has also been a family favorite.
+Learning the trick to cooking scrambled eggs in cast iron was a must, and delicious bacon frittata has also been a family favorite.

 What Is Frittata